Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 The interviewer will scan your documents page by page.
 Do not staple the pages together.
 If possible, print everything on A4 paper.

-If you need to translate documents to German, use [Lingoking](/out/lingoking-letters).
+If you need to translate documents to German, use [Red Tape Translation](/out/red-tape-translation-certified) or [Lingoking](/out/lingoking-letters).

 ### Basic documents